joe-irving/defundclimatechaos/act.md

     French oil giant Total and the China National Offshore Oil Corporation are on the cusp of building a massive crude oil pipeline right through the heart of Africa – displacing communities, endangering wildlife and tipping the world closer to full-blown climate catastrophe.

     Building the longest heated oil pipeline in the world is risky work, and Total can’t do it alone.
-They are seeking insurance from some of the world’s largest multinational commercial insurance companies to get this project off the ground.
+They are seeking insurance and funding from some of the world’s largest insurance companies and banks to get this project off the ground.

-    Right now, Total is reaching out to UK insurance companies, asking them to support this deadly project. **Take Action today to help stop the East Africa Crude Pipeline #StopEACOP**
   id: stopeacop
   buttons:
-  - target: "#StopEACOPwrite"
+  - target: "#StopEACOPact"
     image: ''
     new_tab: false
-    text: Email Insurers
+    text: Take Action
   - text: Trade Union Motion
     target: "#StopEACOPtu"
     image: ''